 Keep a copy in the kitchen for quick reference anytime mealtime conversations start to drag.

 And that’s it for this month!
 How about you?
-Read any good books lately?
+Have you read Say Goodbye to Survival Mode — or any other good books lately?
 Tell us about them in the comment section below.